-- 26.1.1 Considering 3 one credit industry oriented courses in lieu of one three credit professional elective course - One credit industry oriented courses may be offered from 3rd to 7th semesters. - A pass in 3 one credit industry oriented courses will be taken in lieu of one professional elective course offered in 8th semester.
-This provision will be provided only once with the approval of the Principal. - Out of the 3 one credit courses so considered in lieu of one professional elective course, all 3 or minimum of 2 one credit courses are to be technical courses and one of the 1 credit courses may be in humanities also. - The grade for this professional elective course will be the average grade of the 3 considered one credit courses.
+- 26.1.1 Considering 3 one credit industry oriented courses in lieu of one three credit professional elective course: - One credit industry oriented courses may be offered in the 1st, 2nd and 3rd semesters. - A pass in 3 one credit courses will be taken in lieu of one professional elective course offered in 3rd semester.
+This provision will be provided only once for one professional elective of 3rd semester that will be proposed by the concerned HoD and approved by the Principal.

+- Out of the 3 one credit courses so considered in lieu of one professional elective course, all 3 or minimum of 2 one credit courses are to be technical courses and one of the 1 credit courses may be in humanities also. - The grade for this professional elective course will be the average grade of the 3 considered one credit courses.